avast/gradle-docker-compose-plugin/README.md

 dockerCompose {
     // useComposeFiles = ['docker-compose.yml', 'docker-compose.prod.yml'] // like 'docker-compose -f <file>'
-    // captureContainersOutput = true // prints output of all containers to Gradle output - very useful for debugging
+    // captureContainersOutput = true OR '/path/to/logFile' // sends output of all containers either to Gradle output (when set to true), or to a log file (when set to a String)
     // stopContainers = false // doesn't call `docker-compose down` - useful for debugging
     // removeContainers = false
     // removeImages = "None" // Other accepted values are: "All" and "Local"